lucianlazar1983/crowdsec-apache-bouncer-lua/README.md

 * **Automatic Installation & API Key Management:** A single script handles dependency installation and automatically generates/configures the bouncer API key using `cscli`.
 * **Caching for Performance:** Reduces LAPI overhead by caching decisions for a configurable `cache_ttl`.
 * **Comprehensive Logging:** Logs all events to `/var/log/crowdsec-apache-bouncer.log` for easy auditing.
-* **It is useful when you don't want an IP address to be blocked, but show an error instead.
+* **It is useful when you don't want an IP address to be blocked, but show an error instead**.
-* **It is useful when your Apache is behind a reverse proxy like CloudFlare.
+* **It is useful when your Apache is behind a reverse proxy like CloudFlare**.

 ---